 It has been established that not all peat is the same.
 Islay peat, which is used to make Ardbeg, seems to be the most revered and loved of all types of peat.
 The Islay terroir gives off briny, peaty, smokey, salty, iodine and more vegetal flavors.
 While peat from other sources like the highlands, other islands and Campbeltown are less smokey, salty and briny, due to their different terroir.

 You can purchase the Ardbeg 10 year old from Master of Malt for £39.95, or £42.45 from the Whisky Exchange and Amazon in-between shipping toilet rolls will sell you it for £43.70.
+And our friends at SharedPour have this available for $77.99.
 A Longrow 10, will prove harder and more costly to track down.

 Ardbeg 10 year old – review